ProNeverFake/kios/README.md

 ```

 **DEVELOPER'S PLAN:**
+- [ ] Add reset method to all nodes to enable retry.
 - [ ] **ERGENT** enable at position check in tree node.
 - [x] **TOP** ws_client enable request result bool return (otherwise large lag.)
 - [x] **ERGENT** use thread safe stack for udp in mios_reader to solve the error.